 NJWeedman noted that the state allows Compassionate Use Medical Marijuana Act (CUMMA) dispensaries to possess large amounts of marijuana in violation of federal law while prosecuting individuals such as himself.

-Forchion, a long-time marijuana activist, has had numerous marijuana-related prosecutions brought against him by the State of New Jersey, including a pending matter.
+Forchion is a long-time marijuana activist.
+He has had numerous marijuana-related prosecutions brought against him by the State of New Jersey, including a pending matter.